 Ceramic doesn't require much protection, these tabletops are very resistant to scratches!
 There is no need to fret if someone drags dishes and cups across the table, throws keys down, or even chops food using your sharpest knife.
 Ceramic is extremely durable, making it less prone to scratches and stains than natural stone, like marble.

 Not only is ceramic easy to clean and sanitise with standard household cleaners, but ceramic is also water-proof which means bacteria and mites have no chance of nesting on its non-porous surface.
 Why does ceramic have this amazing trait?
-At the beginning of the production process, the ceramic mass consists of a very fine powder that is almost completely free of moisture, called atomized powder.
+At the beginning of the production process, the ceramic mass consists of a very fine powder that is almost completely free of moisture, called atomised powder.
 The exceptional force used to press the powder and the very high firing temperatures give the ceramic a remarkable compactness that makes it a non-porous material with an almost zero water absorption rate, and therefore always perfectly washable.

-It's no coincidence that we are still finding centuries-old ceramic artifacts that are perfectly intact, it is because ceramic is very, very durable.
+It's no coincidence that we are still finding centuries-old ceramic artefacts that are perfectly intact, it is because ceramic is very, very durable.
 As well as being very shock-resistant - able to take the hardest of bangs from dropped items or clumsy hands.
 Ceramic tables are heat and acid resistant, so hot plates can be put directly on to the tabletop, and acidic ingredients and substances can be spilled without causing a problem.

 Be sure to check out our full range of Ceramic tables - Shop Now